ignmandagaran/MakingChallenge/README.md

 # MakingChallenge
-## This file will describe the general aspects that were taken for the development of the challenge.
+##### This file will describe the general aspects that were taken for the development of the challenge.

-## FILE STRUCTURE:
+## File dir structure:

 - **vendors**/
   - js